-The two counter rotating crankshafts share the same combustion chamber keeping perfectly rid of inertia vibrations and of combustion vibrations the basis.
+The two counter rotating crankshafts share the same combustion chamber keeping the basis perfectly rid of inertia vibrations and of combustion vibrations.

 The Portable Flyer is also rid of "gyroscopic rigidity": with the symmetric counter-rotating propellers (and crankshafts), the total gyroscopic rigidity is zero, i.e. the rider can "instantly" (as instantly as with the propellers stopped) vector the thrust to the desirable direction (click here for a youtube video / demonstration for the gyroscopic rigidity of a set of parallel flywheels).